Enumerated type: C++

 C++11 also provides a second kind of enumeration, called a scoped enumeration.
 These are type-safe: the enumerators are not implicitly converted to an integer type.
 Among other things, this allows I/O streaming to be defined for the enumeration type.
-Another feature of scoped enumerations is that the enumerators do not leak, so usage requires prefixing with the name of the enumeration (e.g., Color::Red for the first enumerator in the example below), unless a using enum declaration (introduced in C++20) has been used to bring the enumerators into the current scope.
+Another feature of scoped enumerations is that the enumerators must be qualified by the enum name, so usage requires prefixing with the name of the enumeration (e.g., Color::RED for the first enumerator in the example below), unless a using enum declaration (introduced in C++20) has been used to bring the enumerators into the current scope.
 A scoped enumeration is specified by the phrase enum class (or enum struct).
 For example: